fiskl-accounting/help-docs/docs/getting-started/signup-as-an-accountant.md

 # Sign up as an Accountant

-Using the `Accounting Portal` in Fiskl you can manage your clients Fiskl accounts for which you have been given access to.
+Using the `Accounting portal` in Fiskl you can manage your clients Fiskl accounts for which you have been given access to.

 If you would like create new Fiskl accounts on behalf of your clients then please reach out so that we can provide you with the required codes making onboarding of clients easier.

 :::note
-If you want Fiskl to bill you for your clients then you will need to speak to us and we will provide you with URL's for each package to more easly create accounts on your clients behalf.
+If you want Fiskl to bill you for your clients then you will need to speak to us and we will provide you with URL's for each package to more easily create accounts on your clients behalf.
 :::

 ## Steps for creating an account on behalf of your client